 “Turn thou us unto thee, O LORD, and we shall be turned; renew our days as of old.”
 Lam.
 5:21

 I cannot wait for you or anyone else to turn, I must have "my turn."
 I don’t know for sure if there were what some call the “good old days.”
 Jeremiah seemed to think so.
 I suspect there were as well.
 I remember a world where we did not have to lock our doors.
 Now we have several dead bolts and a security alarm.
 Is it my imagination, or are things getting worse?
-It just seems that our days have come far from the “good old days” when having a "gay" marriage was a good thing and meant a happy home.
 Jeremiah’s Lamentation included this plea “renew our days as of old.”
 I am not sure what that means exactly.

 Whatever this verse means, it is a prayer for revival.
 Jeremiah explains how revival works.
 In Jer.
 31:18 he wrote “Turn thou me, and I shall be turned”